Cray-HPE/docs-csm/operations/kyverno/Kyverno.md

 …
 ```

 This shows that the mutation policy for the workload was enforced properly.
-If there’s any discrepancy, we can look at the detailed policy report to triage the issue.
+If there are any discrepancies, we can look at the detailed policy report to triage the issue.

 ## Known issues
 1. [False positive audit logs are generated for Validation policy](https://github.com/kyverno/kyverno/issues/3970)